Nightjar Logo

 What are the best camera angles for e-commerce product photography?
 The six essential angles are: front (eye-level) for main listing images, 45-degree for depth, hero shot for ads, overhead for flat lays and kits, profile for side features, and back for labels and details.
 Amazon recommends 6-7 images per listing, making multiple angles a conversion requirement.

 Does AI preserve product details when changing angles?
 Generic AI tools often alter product details between angles, causing "visual drift" where logos, buttons, or shapes change subtly.
-Dedicated e-commerce tools use Subject Preservation architecture to maintain 100% consistency.
-The product in your back view will be identical to your front view.
+Dedicated e-commerce tools anchor generation to the source product image and are designed to preserve color, text, logos, and structure across alternate views.
+Some inferred-detail variation is normal for parts of the product not visible in the source photo.

 How accurate are AI-generated alternate views compared to real photos?
 AI-generated angles are highly accurate for products with predictable geometry.
 The AI infers unseen details based on visible structure.
-For most e-commerce products—bags, bottles, shoes, electronics—AI angles are indistinguishable from real photography.
+For most e-commerce products such as bags, bottles, shoes, and electronics, AI angles are often hard to distinguish from real photography.
 Limitations exist for products with hidden mechanisms or unique details not visible in the reference photo.

 What resolution do AI-generated product images need for Amazon and Shopify?
 Amazon requires minimum 1,000px for zoom functionality with 1,600px+ recommended.
 Pure white backgrounds must be RGB 255,255,255.
 Shopify recommends 2,048 x 2,048 px square images, minimum 800px for zoom.
-Nightjar outputs at 2048px resolution with 4K upgrade available.
+Nightjar supports 1K, 2K, and 4K Generation, plus an Upscale Workflow that targets a 2K or 4K long edge while preserving product content.

 How much does AI multi-angle product photography cost compared to traditional?
 Traditional multi-angle photography costs $50-200+ per image, with full-day shoots running $1,500-7,000.
 AI tools like Nightjar cost approximately $0.10 per image.
 A 100-product catalog with 6 angles each costs roughly $60 with AI versus $15,000-90,000 traditionally.